squid-cache/squid-cache.github.io/ConfigExamples/Intercept/CiscoIOSv12Wccp1.rst

  (!)
 WCCP is smart enough that it will automatically bypass your cache from the redirection process, ensuring that your cache does not become redirected back to itself.

+## end feature include

 == Troubleshooting ==

+## start troubleshoot
-Some people report problems with WCCP and IOS 12.x.
+Some people report problems with WCCPv1 and IOS 12.x.

 === Redirection not working properly ===